pierrre1618/colorchecker_jpg/README.md

 # Enhanced ColorChecker Grid Tool

-This repository contains an application that helps you generate and apply a deformed 3D LUT (Look-Up Table) for color correction using a ColorChecker grid.
+This repository contains an application that helps you generate and apply a 3D LUT (Look-Up Table) for color correction using a ColorChecker grid.
 The tool provides an interactive web interface for capturing reference and extracted color values, and then either exporting a cube file or applying the LUT directly to an image.
 The code is built on Flask and uses HTML, CSS, and JavaScript (with Canvas) for the front end.

 ## Project Structure